VuiMuich/leftwm_wiki/Config.md

 4. Event Focus.
 Focuses when requested by the window/new windows.

 Default:

 ```toml
 focus_behaviour = "Sloppy" # Can be Sloppy, ClickTo, or Driven
 focus_new_windows = true
 ```
+**Note: This is only available in LeftWM >=0.2.8.
+It is currently only available through aur/leftwm-git or building from source.**

 # Layouts